-The URRC concurs that upgrades to accommodate capacity increases at the existing plant site are not feasible.
-It is also QEC's view that upgrading the existing site would not be cost effective.
+The URRC concurs that upgrades to accommodate capacity increases at the existing plant site is not feasible.
+QEC indicates technical issues and uncertainty associated with the soil conditions make the existing site unacceptable for future development of a new power plant.
 QEC indicates upgrading the existing site while maintaining power supply to the community presents logistical problems.

-Having considered the foregoing, and the analysis presented by QEC, the URRC is satisfied that there is a need for the proposed new power plant, at a new site in Taloyoak, in 2013/14.
+Having considered the foregoing, and the analysis presented by QEC, the URRC is satisfied that there is a need for the new power plant, at a new site in Qikiqtarjuaq, in 2013/14.